Nick Kroll

 Nicholas Kroll (born June 5, 1978) is an American actor, comedian, writer, and producer.
-He is known for the FX comedy series The League (2009–2015), creating and starring in the Comedy Central series Kroll Show (2013–2015), and starring in and co-creating the animated Netflix series Big Mouth (2017–2025) and Human Resources (2022–2023) and the Hulu sketch comedy series History of the World, Part II (2023).
+He is known for the FX comedy series The League (2009–2015); creating and starring in the Comedy Central series Kroll Show (2013–2015); and starring in and co-creating the animated Netflix series Big Mouth (2017–2025), Human Resources (2022–2023) and Mating Season (2026), as well as the Hulu sketch comedy series History of the World, Part II (2023).

-He has also acted or voice-acted in films such as I Love You, Man (2009), Get Him to the Greek (2010), Adult Beginners (2014), Vacation (2015), Sausage Party and Sing (both 2016), Captain Underpants: The First Epic Movie (2017), The House (2017), The Secret Life of Pets 2 (2019), Sing 2 and How It Ends (both 2021), The Bob's Burgers Movie (2022), First Time Female Director (2023), Red One (2024) and Smurfs (2025).
+He has acted or voice-acted in films such as I Love You, Man (2009), Get Him to the Greek (2010), Adult Beginners (2014), Vacation (2015), Sausage Party and Sing (both 2016), Captain Underpants: The First Epic Movie (2017), The House (2017), The Secret Life of Pets 2 (2019), Sing 2 and How It Ends (both 2021), The Bob's Burgers Movie (2022), First Time Female Director (2023), Red One (2024) and Smurfs (2025).

 Early life

 Kroll was born in Rye, New York, on June 5, 1978, to Lynn and Jules Kroll.
 His father is a billionaire businessman who founded the corporate investigations and risk consulting firm Kroll Inc. The youngest child in the family, Kroll has a brother, Jeremy, and two sisters, Vanessa and Dana.
 He grew up in a Conservative Jewish family, and attended the Solomon Schechter School of Westchester.
 He went on to high school at Rye Country Day School.
-During this time, he also briefly attended The Mountain School in Vershire, Vermont, where he developed a fondness for hiking.
+During this time, he briefly attended The Mountain School in Vershire, Vermont, where he developed a fondness for hiking.
 In 2001, Kroll graduated from Georgetown University.
 He described himself as a history major who minored in art and Spanish, but found himself "gravitating toward media studies as time went on."

 Career

 Early in his career, Kroll contributed writing for Comedy Central's Chappelle's Show and MTV's Human Giant.
 In November and December 2008, he toured with Aziz Ansari on his Glow in the Dark comedy tour in the United States.
 Kroll's live work is a mix of standup, sketch and characters.
 In 2011, Comedy Central aired his stand-up special Thank You Very Cool.
-He has studied and performed regularly at the Upright Citizens Brigade Theater in NYC and LA and co-hosted the stand-up show Welcome to Our Week with Jessi Klein.
+He has studied and performed regularly at the Upright Citizens Brigade Theater in New York City and Los Angeles and co-hosted the stand-up show Welcome to Our Week with Jessi Klein.

-He is well known as a performer for his characters such as Bobby Bottleservice, who has been featured in a number of online videos for the Funny or Die website, including the Ed Hardy Boyz and an audition tape for the MTV show Jersey Shore.
+He has performed characters such as Bobby Bottleservice, who has been featured in a number of online videos for the website Funny or Die, including the Ed Hardy Boyz and an audition tape for the MTV show Jersey Shore.
 Other characters include Ref Jeff and Fabrice Fabrice, and Gil Faizon of The Oh, Hello Show, who he created with writing partner John Mulaney.
 His character work features prominently in Kroll Show, a sketch comedy show on Comedy Central.
-Kroll was honored with the Breakout Star of the Year award from the 2013 Just For Laughs Comedy Festival in Montreal, Quebec, Canada.
+Kroll was honored with the Breakout Star of the Year award from the 2013 Just For Laughs festival.